Recent op-eds and editorial pieces:

 - The Last Best Hope?, The Rothermere Institute at Oxford University (June 2020)

-I was also featured in several media outlets in January 2020 during the impeachment trial for President Donald Trump, drawing on my expertise in law and politics during Andrew Johnson’s impeachment trial:
+I was also featured in several media outlets in January 2020 during Donald Trump’s first impeachment trial, drawing on my expertise and politics and law during Andrew Johnson’s 1868 impeachment trial:

 - WBUR Boston’s “On Point” Radio: “Presidential Historians on What They’re Watching for During the Senate Impeachment Trial”